sc3/26thandcalifornia-v1.0/README.md

 ```

 There's a lot going on in this file, so let's step back at look at the
 big picture and then drill down into the actual Backbone app.

+To define a module that can be loaded by RequireJS, we need to return an
+object:

 ```javascript
 // myapp.js